This post may contain affiliate links. Please see my disclosure policy for details.

 See lavish rooms, paintings, mirrored walls & exhibits

-The first thing you notice in the families living quarters is how elaborate the rooms are!
+The first thing you notice in the family living quarters is how elaborate the rooms are!
 Every wall inside is painted with murals and adorned with mirrors.

 Inside many of the rooms, you’ll find traditional instruments like Sitars’.
 Also, you can see things like board games and chess in the living room.